 Born in Cincinnati, Ohio 1974.
 Gina holds Master of Architecture degrees from both Cranbrook

-Academy of Art and Tulane University and has worked for architecture firms in New Orleans, New York and Detroit.
+Academy of Art and Tulane University and has worked for housing organizations and architecture firms in Cincinnati, New Orleans, New York and Detroit.

 Born Detroit, Michigan 1973.
 Mitch works as an artist and independent curator.
 He earned his BFA in Painting from the College for Creative Studies and an MFA in Painting from Washington State University.
 He was the co-curator for the Detroit section of the Shrinking Cities Project, Berlin and formerly the acting curator for the Museum of Contemporary Art Detroit.